spacepy/spacepy/Doc/source/case_reeves_morley_friedel_2011.rst

 (line number) and only the 0th index of the second dimension (column in the line).
 Finally, we use :class:`~datetime.timedelta` to shift the date associated with a month from the beginning to roughly the middle of the month.
-Adding a scalar to an array does an elementwise addition.
+Adding a scalar to an array does an element-wise addition.

 >>> import matplotlib.figure
 >>> fig = plt.figure(figsize=[11, 8.5],